Gold Investment Quotes by Famous Investors:

 You can invest in Gold ETF through a demat account.
 However, this type of investment of gold involves assets management and brokerage charges.
-Brokerage fee for gold ETF is around 0.25-0.5% and the fund management charges is approximately 0.5-1%.
+Brokerage fee for gold ETF is around 0.25-0.5% and the fund management charges are approximately 0.5-1%.

 Because of these charges, the returns on Gold ETF are less than the actual increased value of gold.
 Gold ETF is directly proportional to the price movement of gold and is not affected by market fluctuations.

-- Equity based Gold funds:
+- Equity-based Gold funds:

 The biggest benefit of paper gold investment options is that there is no risk of theft or burglary here; as compared to physical gold.

 How much to invest in Gold?